gf13579/gf13579.github.io/content/posts/soar-app-development-with-git/index.md

 [![](git-error-on-commit-log.png)](git-error-on-commit-log.png)

-Note that we could've used linting within Code to identify the issue before compiling the code:
+Note that we could've made use of a linter in Code to identify the issue before compiling the code:

 [![](linting-errors.png)](linting-errors.png)